metal-stack/mini-lab/README.md

 All available mini-lab flavors are listed below:

-- `sonic`: runs two Community SONiC switches
+- `sonic`: runs two Community SONiC switches (QEMU VMs wrapped in containers)
+- `container_sonic`: runs two Community SONiC switches based on the official [docker-sonic-vs](https://github.com/sonic-net/sonic-buildimage/tree/master/platform/vs) container image (no VMs, faster startup and lower resource usage).
+The image is extended with systemd, sshd and dockerd so that metal-core and the other partition services can be deployed onto the switches just like on the VM-based flavors.
 - `dell_sonic`: runs two Enterprise SONiC switches with a [locally built vrnetlab image](https://github.com/srl-labs/vrnetlab/tree/master/dell/dell_sonic)
 - `capms_dell_sonic`: runs the `dell_sonic` flavor but with four instead of two machines (this is used for [cluster-provider-metal-stack](https://github.com/metal-stack/cluster-api-provider-metal-stack) in order to have dedicated hosts for control plane / worker / firewall)
 - `kamaji`: runs a variation of the `sonic` flavor.
 The working example is available at the [cluster-provider-metal-stack](https://github.com/metal-stack/cluster-api-provider-metal-stack)'s `capi-lab`.